High-speed XYZ-nanopositioner for scanning ion conductance microscopy

-To further evaluate the performance of our XYZ-nanopositioner, we captured a topographic image of Grating 2 with rougher surfaces than Grating 1, in which wire-like objects were seen on the surface, as shown in Fig. 5(b).
-This image was captured at $\sim$26 s/frame for a scan range of $\sim$25 $\times$ 25 $\mu$m$^2$ with 100 $\times$ 100 pixels, using a hopping amplitude of 600 nm and $v_\textbf{f}$ of 400 nm/ms. By increasing the hopping amplitude to 600 nm, wire-like objects likely to be partially suspended between grids [Fig. 5(c)] were captured without any signature of tip-sample contact (i.e., `tail-like patterns'\cite{klenerman2011imaging}), although the time required for one-pixel acquisition increased from $\sim$750 to 1500 $\mu$s.
-Figure 5(d) shows successive images of Grating 2 captured for longer than 5 min.
-These images showing no tip-sample contact are identical with each other, demonstrating the robustness of our XYZ-positioner.
+To further evaluate the performance of our XYZ-nanopositioner, we captured a topographic image of Grating 2 with rougher surfaces than Grating 1, in which wire-like objects were seen on the surface, as shown in Fig. \ref{f5}(b).
+This image was captured at $\sim$26 s/frame for a scan range of $\sim$25 $\times$ \SI{25}{\micro m^2} with 100 $\times$ 100 pixels, using a hopping amplitude of \SI{600}{nm}and $v_\textrm{f}$ of \SI{400}{nm/ms}.
+By increasing the hopping amplitude to \SI{600}{nm}, wire-like objects likely to be partially suspended between grids [Fig. \ref{f5}(c)] were captured without their disruption, although the time required for one-pixel acquisition increased from $\sim$750 to \SI{1500}{\micro s}.
+Figure \ref{f5}(d) shows successive images of Grating 2 captured for longer than \SI{5}{min}.
+Since touching the surface manifests as `tail like patterns' in observed images regardless with the stiffness of wire-like objects~\cite{klenerman2011imaging}, no noticeable changes in these images demonstrate the robustness of our XYZ-positioning.

 In summary, we developed a tip-scan-type high-speed XYZ-nanopositioner for SICM.
-The installation of the nanopipette mount in the center of a hollow piezoactuator, the use of a momentum cancellation mechanism for the Z-positioner, and the nanopipette holding mechanism resulted in a high resonance frequency of 100 kHz even with a relatively long travel range, 6 $\mu$m.
-The improved time delay of the Z-nanopositioner increases the $v_\textbf{f}$ by more than 20 times that of conventional SICM nanopositioners.
-These excellent features allowed the high-speed imaging of Grating 1 at 3.5 s/frame for a scan area of 25 $\times$ 25 $\mu$m$^2$ with 50 $\times$ 50 pixels without generating undesirable vibrations.
-Moreover, a rougher surface could be captured without decreasing $v_\textbf{f}$.
+The installation of the nanopipette mount in the center of a hollow piezoactuator and the use of a momentum cancellation mechanism for the Z-positioner resulted in a high resonance frequency of \SI{100}{kHz} even with a relatively long travel range, \SI{6}{\micro m}.
+The improved time delay of the Z-nanopositioner increases the $v_\textrm{f}$ by more than 20 times that of conventional SICM nanopositioners.
+These excellent features allowed the high-speed imaging of Grating 1 at 3.5 s/frame for a scan area of 25 $\times$ \SI{25}{\micro m^2} with 50 $\times$ 50 pixels without generating undesirable vibrations.
+Moreover, a rougher surface could be captured without decreasing $v_\textrm{f}$.
 This study is the first step toward achieving high-speed SICM that can capture biological samples in dynamic action in real time.

-This work was supported by the grant for `JST-SENTAN' (to S.W.) and the Grant for Young Scientists from Hokuriku Bank (to S.W.) and JSPS KAKENHI [Grant Nos.
-JP26790048 (to S.W.), JP16H00799 (to S.W.), JP24227005 (to T.A.), and JP17H06121 (to T.A.)].
+This work was supported by the grant for `JST-SENTAN' (to S.W.) and the Grant for Young Scientists from Hokuriku Bank (to S.W.) and JSPS KAKENHI; Grant Numbers JP26790048 (to S.W.), JP16H00799 (to S.W.), and JP26119003 (to T.A.).